vlad-bluescape/developer-portal-a/site-templates/pages/README.md

-# First change for this REDME file within PAGES
+# First change for this README file within PAGES